allangarcia/allangarcia/README.md

 - Thank you for accessing my GitHub account.
 - I make accessible apps that eveybody can use.
-- Bellow are all the links for various socials that I use.
+- Bellow are my skillset and some links for further sites about me.

 ---